5.1 Transaction ID

 2 means Frozen txid, which is described in Section 5.10.1.

 Txids can be compared with each other.
-For example, at the viewpoint of txid 100, txids that are greater than 100 are ‘in the future’ and are invisible from the txid 100; txids that are less than 100 are ‘in the past’ and are visible (Fig. 5.1 a)).
+For example, at the viewpoint of txid 100, txids that are greater than 100 are ‘in the future’ and are invisible from the txid 100; txids that are less than 100 are ‘in the past’ and are visible (Figure 5.1 a)).

 Since the txid space is insufficient in practical systems, PostgreSQL treats the txid space as a circle.
-The previous 2.1 billion txids are ‘in the past’, and the next 2.1 billion txids are ‘in the future’ (Fig. 5.1 b).
+The previous 2.1 billion txids are ‘in the past’, and the next 2.1 billion txids are ‘in the future’ (Figure 5.1 b).

 Note that the so-called txid wraparound problem is described in Section 5.10.1.